Poincar\'e theory for compact abelian one-dimensional solenoidal groups: Poincar e theory for compact abelian one dimensional solenoidal groups

 \item $H\circ T_1 = T_1\circ H$

 \item $H\circ F = T_{\tau(F)}\circ H$. \end{enumerate}

-Conditions (1) and (2) are direct consequences of the definition of $H$ as a supremum.
+The proof that $H$ is nondecreasing follows from the fact that the lifting $F^n$ of $f^n$ is nondecreasing.
+The other properties on Condition (1) and Condition (2) are direct consequences of the definition of $H$ as a supremum.
 Condition (2) implies that $H$ descends to a map $h:\Ss\To\Ss$.
 Condition (3) implies that $h\circ{f}=R_{\rho(f)}\circ{h}$.
-Following almost \emph{verbatim} the arguments in (\cite{Ghys}, \cite{Nav} Theorem 2.2.6), it follows that $h$ is continuous and semiconjugates $f$ to $R_{\rho(f)}$.
-This follows from the fact that $F$ preserves each leaf of the form $\R\times\{z\}$, with $z\in\Zz$ and the map $g:\R\To\R$ given by $t\mapsto\frak{p}(F(z,t))-t$ is a quasi morphism.
+Following almost \emph{verbatim} the arguments in (\cite{Ghys}, and \cite{Nav}, Theorem 2.2.6), it follows that $h$ is continuous and semiconjugates $f$ to $R_{\rho(f)}$.
+This follows from the fact that $F$ preserves each leaf of the form $\R\times \{k\}$, with $k\in \Zz$ and the map $g:\R\To \R$ given by $t\mTo \mathfrak{p}(F(t,k))-t$ is a quasihomomorphism. \end{proof}

-For the second part of the proof, suppose that $f$ is minimal and $h:\Ss\To \Ss$ is a semiconjugacy: $h\circ f = R_{\rho(f)}\circ h$.
-First we describe some aspects of the geometry of $f$ which are a consequence of the fact that $f$ is semi conjugated to a translation.
-Write $\rho=\rho(f)$, and let $\chi:\Ss\To \UC$ be any continuous non--trivial character and let